Sherlock3711/Sherlock3711.github.io/index.md

 # Welcome to my homepage!
-I'm a [Ph.D. candidate](https://www.universiteitleiden.nl/en/staffmembers/yufan-ge#tab-1) at Leiden University under the supervision of [Dr. Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/).
+I'm a [Ph.D. candidate](https://www.universiteitleiden.nl/en/staffmembers/yufan-ge#tab-1) at the Mathematical Institute of Leiden University, in the research group [Noncommutative Geometry](https://ncg-leiden.github.io/), under the supervision of [Dr. Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/).

 My research interests are mainly about the operator algebras and related topics.
 Currently, I'm focusing on the C*-algebras from subproduct systems and their K-theory.
 Recently, I have a keen interest in function theory related to the Arveson–Douglas conjecture.